developer-onizuka/gpudirect_storage_1.0_VirtualMachine/README.md

 After this step, You will be able to select kernel 5.4.0-42.
 ```

-# 9. Install MOFED5.3 at Guest Machine
+# 9. Install MOFED5.3 at Virtual Machine
 ```
  Download MLNX_OFED_LINUX-5.3-1.0.0.1-ubuntu20.04-x86_64.tgz.
    $ sudo apt-get install python3-distutils